Shebuka/SC-Datarunner-UEX/README.md

 ## Frequently Asked Questions (FAQ)

 ### Why Use Star Citizen Datarunner?
-This application streamlines the process of scraping commodity kiosk data, saving time and contributing valuable trading information to the UEX community.
-It automates data extraction and submission, making it seamless to support UEX's shared trading database.
+This application streamlines the process of scraping commodity kiosk data, saving time and effort for Star Citizen players.
+It automates screenshot capture and data extraction, properly rounds commodity prices, and simplifies submission to the UEX API, making it ideal for busy trading locations with extensive commodity lists.
+Contribute valuable trading information to the UEX community with minimal hassle.

 ### Where Are My Screenshots Processed?
 All processing is performed locally on your computer, ensuring privacy and security.